willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 {% capture summary %}the step is instantaneous{% endcapture %}
 {% capture details %}
 A step function is an ideal mathematical idea.
-The voltage has only two values, $\text V_0$ and $\text V_{\text S}$.
+The voltage has two values, $\text V_0$ and $\text V_{\text S}$.
 There are no in-between values.
 When we draw a step with a vertical orange line at $t = 0$ it's simply a graphical connection between the top and bottom horizontal lines.
 The vertical line isn't meant to suggest intermediate voltage values exist at $t = 0$.
 Technically, the step function does not meet the definition of a mathematical function, since there's this weirdness at $t=0$.

 In the real world, step functions always have some finite slope.
 We still call it a step if the slope is really steep relative to the response of the $\text{RC}$ circuit.
 It's close enough to an ideal step if it looks like a step on the time scale we are interested in.
 {% endcapture %}{% include details.html %}